aerogear/aerogear-digger/fastlane/README.md

 # Fastlane samples

-This folder contains fastlane actions to build apps in diggger-jenkins for both ios and android.
+This folder contains fastlane actions to build apps in AeroGear Digger for both ios and android.

 ## Basic usage